HITsz-TMG/FilmAgent/README.md

-While Sora shows **great adaptability** to diverse locations, characters and shots, it struggles with consistency and narrative delivery.
+While Sora shows great adaptability to diverse locations, characters and shots, it **struggles with consistency and narrative delivery**.

 In contrast, FilmAgent requires pre-built 3D spaces, but it produces **coherent, physics-compliant** videos with strong **storytelling capabilities**.

 ## 📚 Citation